edorado93/edorado93.github.io/_pages/blog.md

 ---
 layout: collection
 title: Bruteforced
-excerpt: A collection of articles on data structyres, algorithms, competitive programming, and Leetcode.
+excerpt: A collection of articles on data structures, algorithms, competitive programming, and Leetcode.
 Oh oh.. and there are some interview preparation goodies too!
 header:
   overlay_image: /assets/images/pages/blog.jfif
   overlay_filter: 0.5